djplaner/Content-Interface-Tweak/docs/using/automatingUpdates.md

 <div class="ael-note"><div class="noteImage"></div><div class="instructions"><p>Note: The automated process will only work on Web browsers where you have completed these three steps. </p><p>If you have missed one of the first two steps, you will have to use <a href="https://djplaner.github.io/Content-Interface-Tweak/using/createAndModify/#semi-automated-three-step-process">the semi-automated three step process</a>.</p><p>If you have missed the last step, neither the automated or semi-automated steps will work.</p></div></div>

-## Automating the process

-As noted above, all three of the following steps must be completed to automate the process.
-The first two steps must be completed (once) on any web browser you plan to use for updating.
-The last step must be completed (once) on any Blackboard page you wish to update.

-The following video demonstrates the process for installing Tampermonkey and the Content Interface user script.
+The following video demonstrates the process for step 1 (installing Tampermonkey) and step 2 (installing the auto update userscript).

 <span class="embed">